thalesantana/foodfy/README.md

 to start the development server.

 ## :key: Administrative Area
-To get into the administrative area, click on the pink button "administrar" in the index page or access `http://localhost:3000/admin`.
+To get into the administrative area,and create new chefs or recipes click on the pink button "administrar" in the index page or access `http://localhost:3000/admin`.